Posts

 Image

-(Google Images) Hello all you loyal readers!
-I will be taking a week off from blogging to relax and spend some time with my kids before I start a new job.
+Hello all you loyal readers!
+I will be taking a week off from writing to relax and spend some time with my kids before I start a new job.
 The search box on the blog is a great way to look up posts, I have over 100 on here so far talking about everything from hospitalizations of my kids, allergy shots, traveling with asthma, and on and on.
 So, if you're looking for something specific, spend a little time looking through the older posts until I get back to the computer next week!

 Laughing can cause an asthma attack!